Skip to content

 Foundry includes cast, a CLI for performing Ethereum RPC calls.

-Try to retreive your token's name using cast, where INSERT_YOUR_CONTRACT_ADDRESS is the address of the contract that you deployed in the previous section:
+Try to retrieve your token's name using Cast, where INSERT_YOUR_CONTRACT_ADDRESS is the address of the contract that you deployed in the previous section:

 cast call INSERT_YOUR_CONTRACT_ADDRESS "name()" --rpc-url INSERT_RPC_API_ENDPOINT